A Good Teacher Can Shave Off Years of Practice and Frustration. A Good Teacher Can impact a student for years to come.

 Playing a Classical/Nylon Guitar with a Pick

-Okay, no a major point but one thing that bugs me to no end is to see a nylon guitar played with a pick or with someone sticking their pinky finger on the soundboard, drives me nuts.
+Okay, this is not a major point but one thing that bugs me to no end is to see a nylon guitar played with a pick or with someone sticking their pinky finger on the soundboard, drives me nuts.
 Can a nylon guitar be played with a pick?
-I’m under contract to answer ‘yes’, but please do realize that the nylon/classical guitar is designed for fingerpicking… and yes, it can be played with a pick and many professions do it wonderfully.
+I’m under contract to answer ‘yes’, but please do realize that the nylon/classical guitar is designed for fingerpicking… yes, it can be played with a pick, and many professions do it wonderfully.

 Wrists on the Soundboard